gbeltrao/squidex-docs/04-concepts/localization.md

 ## Why do you call it partitioning?

-It basically means that the a value is paritioned into multiple subvalues.
+It basically means that the a value is partitioned into multiple subvalues.
 When we implemented the localization feature we realized that it might be very helpful to extend this feature to other type of keys, for example you could...

 * ... define your prices for different currencies.
 * ... write your texts for different countries.